jobic10/learninglaravel/README.md

         - HTTP Response code.
 Used 401 for failed validations

 - **Day 7:**
-    - API With Sanctum - Created Seeder File For User's Table
+    - Created Seeder File For User's Table
+    - API With Sanctum
+        - Generating tokens

 ### Stackoverflow to the rescue